 European or CEC Efficiency

-The inverters or power converters don’t operate always at their maximum efficiency, but according to an efficiency profile as function of the Power.
+Inverters and power converters do not always operate at maximum efficiency; instead, they operate according to an efficiency profile that is a function of power.

 The "European Efficiency" is an averaged operating efficiency over a yearly power distribution corresponding to middle-Europe climate.
 This was proposed by the Joint Research Center (JRC/Ispra), based on the Ispra climate (Italy), and is now referenced on almost any inverter datasheet.